matteo-giordano/DIC_Project_Pt2/README.md

-# DataChallengeG15 - Maze Navigation Framework
+# DataChallenge - Maze Navigation Framework

 A framework for training agents to navigate through maze environments using reinforcement learning.